Sign in

 (Answer: A)

-The Step 1 examination includes items pertaining to the understanding of the principles of biostatistics and epidemiology, including principles of research ethics and regulatory issues.
+The Step 1 examination includes questions regarding the principles of biostatistics and epidemiology, covering topics of research ethics and regulatory issues.

-A study is designed to evaluate the feasibility of acupuncture in children with chronic headaches.
-Sixty children with chronic headaches are recruited for the study.
-In addition to their usual therapy, all children are treated with acupuncture three times a week for 2 months.
+A study aims to assess the feasibility of acupuncture in children with chronic headaches.
+Sixty children experiencing chronic headaches are selected for the study.
+Besides their typical treatment, all children undergo acupuncture three times a week for two months.
 Which of the following best describes this study design?

 (A) Case-control